cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 ## Can we help?

+This is not an exhaustive list of tactics that can be used to speed up your website but we hope it gives you some insight.

 We're passionate about helping small businesses punch above their weight online and we'd be happy to give further advice.

 [Contact us](/contact/) for an informal, no obligation chat.